peter-meehan-domokos/perfect-square/README.md

 The useFetch hook caches the data.

 A further option is to reduce the over-fetching when handling a much larger number of datapoints eg many thousands.
 At this level of detail, we only require the mean value and standard deviation for each datapoint.
 We can use a secondary request to get the rest of the data, in anticipation that the user will zoom in or select a datapoint.
 GraphQL is a good choice for this reason.

-## Responsiveness

-The grid and the content is already optimised for the container size and number of datapoints to display (see earlier).
-The description in the VisualHeader is hidden in smaller container sizes, with a button to slide it in.
-Another option is to hide the controls in a similar way.

 ## More functionality coming soon